 At the same time, there is recognition that many of the Somali-origin security commanders who have risen through the ranks have proven themselves capable and loyal during critical periods in the country’s history.
 For instance, during the 1982 attempted coup against former President Daniel arap Moi, Major General Mahmoud Mohammed, a Somali officer in the Kenya Army, played a pivotal role in quelling the rebellion.
 Mohammed’s actions earned him a promotion to the position of Chief of General Staff (now known as the Chief of Defence Forces), further solidifying the role of Somali-origin officers in Kenya’s security leadership.

-Similarly, when former President Uhuru Kenyatta sought to address the administrative challenges within the Nairobi County Government under Governor Mike Sonko, he appointed Major General Mohamed Badi, another Somali officer, to head the Nairobi Metropolitan Services (NMS).
-Under Badi’s leadership, NMS took over key functions from the devolved county government and helped restore order, with Badi eventually being promoted to the rank of Lieutenant General.
+Similarly, when former President Uhuru Kenyatta sought to address the administrative challenges within the Nairobi County Government under Governor Mike Sonko, he appointed Major General Mohamed Badi, a Somali officer, to head the Nairobi Metropolitan Services (NMS).
+The agency was established to manage critical services in Nairobi following the transfer of key functions from the Nairobi City County Government to the national government.

 Implications for Inclusivity and National Unity